borisvanschooten/webcogs-ai-toolkit/README.md

 ```

-### Using buildcog + a prompt manifest to generate code in separate files
+### Using buildcog + a prompt buildfile to generate code in separate files

-Webcogs provides the **buildcog** tool, which takes a json file called a *prompt manifest*, which is like a Makefile.
-It uses this file to build a prompt, then calls a LLM, and outputs the AI generated code to a target file.
-The prompt manifest defines the LLM model, prompts, and build targets.
+Webcogs provides the **buildcog** tool, which takes a json file called a *prompt buildfile* aka *prompt manifest*, which is like a Makefile, defining a set of build targets.
+With help of this file, the tool builds a prompt, calls a LLM, and outputs the AI generated code to a specified target file.
 It enables you to structure your prompts in a modular framework-agnostic way.

 You can run the tool with a node command:
 ```